 - The Dean of Monmouth - The Very Reverend Ian Black

-Up to 3 members are nominated from the Area Deans of Abergavenny, Bassaleg, Bedwellty, Pontypool, Monmouth, Netherwent, Newport, Raglan & Usk for election at the AGM.
+Up to three members are nominated from the Area Deans of the diocese for election at the AGM.

-2 members are nominated by the Director of Education and/or the Headteachers of the Diocesan Church Schools for election at the AGM.
+Two members are nominated by the Head of Education and the Headteachers of the Diocesan Church Schools for election at the AGM.

-Up to 5 Lay members, who must be in communion with the Church in Wales, are nominated by members of the Diocesan Trust.
+Up to five lay members, who must be in communion with the Church in Wales, are nominated by members of the Diocesan Trust.

-The members of the Committee of Management are elected for one year from the date of the AGM.
+*The members of the Executive Committee are elected for one year from the date of the AGM.